Asifislam7/Seva_Me/README.md

 SMS: [Twilio](https://www.twilio.com/en-us)

-# Backend Not working right now, the app is not functional right now.
+# Backend Not working right now, the app is not functional.
 Building a new backend.
 WILL BE BACK SOON.